RAPZ0D/My-Python-Projects-/README.md

 1. Connecting to Postgres using the login credintials
 2. Accessing the Openweather API
 3. Storing the data in the Database by creating a table

+## Lab 5
+Lab 5 focuses on api call, fetching the data from the API and then storing the useful information in our SQL database, by creating a table.
+In this Lab I have used Openweather API and FakeStore API to get my data.
+The things that I have Performed in this lab are mentioned below
+1. Getting the users name and the first city
+2. Prediction the Temperature of the city
+3. Storing the city and the predicted temperature of the city in a Database by creating a table
+4. Getting the user profile, email and address, and showing which product has the user viewed and have they purchased the item or not
+5. Storing the above functions data in a SQL Database
+6. Product Recommendation according to where the user lives and storing the data in the database
+7. Creating a live store and where the items are sold they get restocked by adding new items